-The Library also offers a reading list of Brexit resources to members of the Law Society - for details:
+The Library also offers a reading list of Brexit resources to members of the Law Society.

 Please note: The Society does not accept responsibility for the content of external links.
 Practitioners and other visitors should check that the information accessed through external links is up-to-date.
 The above is intended merely to assist practitioners.